jefferson-lam/quartz/content/index.md

 On a broader level, I care deeply about leveraging technology to create spaces that empower people to grow - creatively, where people are drawn to sharing pieces of their creativity; or technically, where people are inspired to build the next innovation.

-This space here represents for me an opportunity to share and track my own growth in my creative endeavors.
-Here, I hope it acts as an open invitation into the many winding paths throughout this garden.
+This space here is to me an opportunity to share and track my own growth in my creative endeavors.

 Here are some places you may want to visit: